-Participants will be asked to consider:
+Participants were asked to consider:

 - What are alternatives to technological fixes that resist a nature/culture or ecology/technology divide and locate the capacity to act once again solely with the (hu)man?

 - What conceptual/methodological tools and modes of mobilization are working and why?

 - How can we open up to the “unimaginable” and embrace uncertainty and indeterminacy?

 - What unexpected solidarities and critical infrastructures come into view between our projects when permaculture, solar energy or anti-coal activisms engender concerns with climate justice, gender inequalities, racism, and vice versa?

 - And, finally, when scientific research and modelling are not catalyzing change, how might we mobilize languages, imagery, performance, to provoke and inspire – to make our analyses more widely available without losing nuance?

 Keynote speaker Sheena Wilson, also led creative writing exercises and share experiences with research creation, speculative storytelling and public engagement in Canada.

 Forthcoming in 2022: Socialni Studia special issue Climate Action: Infrastructures, Eco-Imaginaries, and Transversal Solidarity.